luminaxster/2024-study-a/5-tool-b-task-3.md

 - The component updates when a user clicks through the `handleChange` method.

 ## Programming Background
-Recommended: Understanding of functional componennts in React, including props, and component lifecycle.
+Recommended: Understanding of functional components in React, including props, and component lifecycle.

 ### Relevant React Concepts
-- Props in React: Read-only components that are used to pass data from a parent to a child component.
+- [Props in React](https://react.dev/learn/passing-props-to-a-component#step-1-pass-props-to-the-child-component): Read-only objects that are used to pass values from a parent to child components.
-- State Management: React's mechanism for controlling component data across render cycles.
+- [State Management for Arrays](https://react.dev/learn/choosing-the-state-structure#avoid-duplication-in-state): React's mechanism for controlling component data across render cycles.